porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/form/checkbox/checkbox.design.md

 ---

-# Labels

-- Label every Checkbox
-- Use sentence-style capitalization
-- Write the label so that it describes the selected state of the Checkbox.
-- For a group of Checkboxes, use parallel phrasing and try to keep the length about the same for all labels.
-- Describe just the option with the label.
-- Keep labels brief so it's easy to refer to them in messages and documentation.

----

 # Related components

 ## Radio Buttons

 **Radio Buttons** are used when there is a list of two or more options that are **mutually exclusive** and the user must select exactly one choice.
 In other words, clicking a non-selected Radio Button will deselect whatever other button was previously selected in the list.